chathura-de-silva/Computer-Architecture-Labs/README.md

 Lab 8 consisted of a quiz but there was few coding exercises that is not intended to submit.
 >[!NOTE]
 >*  In Ripes simulator, in compiler configuration you should have enabled the access to the "C standard libraries".
 I.e. You should not keep the compiler argument `--nostdlib`
->*  For the simullation to work,press the PLAY button to run, not the double right pointed arrows.
+>*  For the simulation to work,press the PLAY button to run, not the double right pointed arrows.
 > Before running each exercise, you should enable relavant I/O devices in the I/O section.
 Other while an exception will be thrown.

 ### Exercise 1: